raspberrypi/rpi-imager/README.md

 When using the app, press <kbd>CTRL</kbd> + <kbd>ALT</kbd> + <kbd>X</kbd> to reveal the **Advanced options** dialog.

 In here, you can specify several things you would otherwise set in the boot configuration files.
 For example, you can enable SSH, set the Wi-Fi login, and specify your locale settings for the system image.

+**Note:** The advanced options only affect Raspberry Pi OS; support for other operating systems may be added in the future.